We partner with our people to achieve our business objectives and to promote a safe, diverse and inclusive workplace.

 - A host employer for mechanical and electrical trades apprentices through Programmed

 An important part of the development of our people is succession planning.
 We do this annually to mitigate the risk of skill gaps and changes in the workforce.
-Succession planning also assists in achieving a balance between providing internal development opportunities and the recruitment of external skills.
+Succession planning also assists in achieving a balance between providing internal development opportunities and the recruitment of external talent.